adrinamin/website_static/README.md

-# website_static
+# My personal website

-My personal static website
+This is the structure of my personal website.
+I open sourced it and maybe you'll find something useful in it :).